New York State Tax Audit and Investigation

 What triggers an NYS tax audit?

 The NY DTF uses computers to scan tax returns for potential issues.
 Any return can be randomly selected for an audit, but generally, the system selects returns for audit when it sees trouble aberrations.
-That may be differences between the information on the return compared to the info submitted by other entities.
-It may be differences between a return and returns submitted by people/businesses in similar situations.
+Trouble aberrations are deviations from the norm that tend to signify a potential mistake or misstatement on a tax return.
+For example, this may include differences between the information on the return compared to the info submitted by other entities.
+It may be differences between one taxpayer's return and returns submitted by people/businesses in similar situations.
 Or it may be differences between your current return and a previous return.

 How long does a NY state tax audit take?